 What is Shirring?

-Shirring is made up of rows of parallel, elasticized stitches that create a stretchy and gathered line of stitches.
-This effect is accomplished by loading your bobbin with elastic thread and making a few small changes to stitch and tension settings.
-Shirring is commonly found on garment bodices, waistbands, and sleeve hems.
+Shirring is made up of parallel, elasticized rows of stitches that create a stretchy and gathered line of stitches.
+This effect is accomplished by loading your bobbin with elastic thread and making small changes to stitch and tension settings.
+It is commonly found on garment bodices, waistbands, and sleeve hems.

 What kept me from learning how to shirr for the longest time was the belief that I needed a particular type of sewing machine to get the job done.
 But, to my great surprise, shirring can be done on any regular sewing machine!
-Not only that, but most sewers will already have most of the supplies on hand.
+Also, most sewers will already have most of the supplies on hand to make a shirred dress or top.
+Sewing these rows of stitching isn't as hard as you think!

 List of Sewing Supplies Needed: